alectrocute/nanowire/README.md

 Boot device and connect via SSH.

-Grab configuration script and execute (change out parameters in bash command, wifiName and wifiPass would mirror your settings in `wpa_supplicant.conf`, usually) -
+Grab configuration script and execute (change out parameters in bash command, wifiName and wifiPass would mirror your settings in `wpa_supplicant.conf`, usually & set apName and apPass to whatever you desire) -

 `curl https://raw.githubusercontent.com/alectrocute/nanowire/master/configure | bash -s -- -a apName apPass -c wifiName wifiPass`